danielbodnar/awesome-stars/BY-LANG.md

 ## Others

+- [nikhil-shuklaa/Cool-GitHub-Profile-README](https://github.com/nikhil-shuklaa/Cool-GitHub-Profile-README) - This repo is dedicated to collecting and showcasing the coolest GitHub profile READMEs from developers around the world.
+Whether your README is visually stunning, informative, or uniquely creative, we
+- [malvuln/RansomLord](https://github.com/malvuln/RansomLord) - RansomLord is a proof-of-concept Anti-Ransomware exploitation tool that automates the creation of PE files, used to compromise ransomware pre-encryption.
 - [absholi7ly/Bypass-authentication-GitHub-Enterprise-Server](https://github.com/absholi7ly/Bypass-authentication-GitHub-Enterprise-Server) - The authentication bypass vulnerability in GitHub Enterprise Server (GHES) allows an unauthorized attacker to access an instance of GHES without requiring pre-authentication.
 The vulnerability affects
 - [Piotr1215/kubernetes-box](https://github.com/Piotr1215/kubernetes-box) - Kubernetes local cluster with ArgoCD and just
 - [cmstead/js-refactor](https://github.com/cmstead/js-refactor) - JS Refactoring tool for Visual Studio Code